mateuszgrzybek/teonite-test-task/README.md

 ## App's workflow

 1. `docker-compose up` reads `docker-compose.yml` and builds all defined services in the way described in *Docker config*;
-2. Services wait for each other
+2. Services start, but wait for each other
    * **Postgres starts first**
    * **Django makes migrations** into it **and starts running on port 8080**;
-   * in the end **scraper gets all the data and inserts it into the database**, which can then be viewed via the api;
+   * In the end **scraper gets all the data and inserts it into the database**, which can then be viewed via the api;
 3. The app is ready to use.
 Desired json docs can be accessed either via `curl` commands such as:
 ```
 curl http://localhost:8080/authors/